kaiserrrrrr/blossom/README.md

 **A lush, classless, and fully semantic CSS framework.** *An evolution of [sakura](https://github.com/oxalorg/sakura) with a focus on modern semantics and fluid design.*

-Blossom.css is a drop-in styling solution that transforms plain, raw HTML into a beautiful, readable document with **zero classes**.
-It is designed for developers who want to focus on content and semantics rather than fighting with CSS frameworks.

 ## 🌟 Why Blossom?

 blossom builds upon the minimalist philosophy of sakura but adds modern refinements for a more "lush" reading experience: